project-ida/two-state-quantum-systems/src/04-spin-boson-model.md

 plt.show();
 ```

-Fig 12 shows us that our ideas were correct - the system starts off with bosons and transitions to a state with 3 at the expense of the two state energy.
+Fig 12 shows us that our ideas were correct - the system starts off with no bosons and, over time, transitions to a state with 3 bosons at the expense of the TSS energy.
 We can see this energy exchange explicitly by evaluating the expectation values of the various parts of the Hamiltonian.

 QuTiP does allow us to do this using the [`expect`](http://qutip.org/docs/latest/guide/guide-states.html#expectation-values) function.
-However, it turns out that we need to create a `Qobj` for every time step in order to use this function and it can be very slow.
+However, it turns out that we need to create a `Qobj` for every time step in order to use this function and that can be very slow.
 We will instead directly calculate the expectation value using matrix multiplication, i.e.